GaloisInc/halvm-web/README.md

 give you an AMI reference.
 Go to your AWS console, and you can launch it as normal; just make sure to give it a network card, and make sure that the security group you assign it allows for access to port 80.

+# Option #3: I want to run this on another Xen machine!

+That's cool ... but I'm afraid we haven't really optimized this case.
+But the core idea is the same.
+You'll first need to build the `halvm-web` binary and transfer it to your target machine.
+You can do this with Docker, as above.
+Then you'll need to build your site as a static, uncompressed tarball.
+Please make sure that your site lives under the `site/` path!
+In other words, your site index should be `site/index.html` in the tarball.
+Once you've got this working, transfer it to the target machine, as well.

+Finally, the file `halvm-web.config` should provide a good, basic structure for a Xen config file for your virtual machine.
+You'll need to open it up and update the paths appropriately.
+Once you're done, try `sudo xl create halvm-web.config -c`, and you should be good to go!

+# How does this thing work?

+`Halvm-web` works by combining a web serving core (the `halvm-web` binary) with A "(ramdisk)[http://en.wikipedia.org/wiki/Initrd]" that contains the content.
+This way you can update your content without having to constantly rebuild the web server.